adobe/aepsdk-edge-ios/Documentation/event-reference.md

 ### Edge request content

 This event is a request to process and deliver an Experience event to Edge Network.
-This event is captured by the Edge Network extension's event listener in the Event Hub for processing and sent to the Edge Network.
+This event is captured by the Edge Network extension's event listener in the Event Hub for processing and sent to Edge Network.

 If the required `xdm` key is not present in the event data payload, the event is not sent to Edge Network.
 To learn more about Experience Data Model (XDM), please read the [XDM system overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html)​.